BodaViktoria/FD/README.md

   - Escapes special characters in a string to be used in a regular expression.

-- **countOccurrencesAndHighlight(searchString: string, progress: vscode.Progress): Promise<void>**
+- **countOccurrences(searchString: string, progress: vscode.Progress): Promise<void>**

-  - Counts occurrences of the specified assert or xlog statement, highlights them, and reports progress.
+  - Counts occurrences of the specified assert or xlog statement and reports progress.

 - **applyDecorations()**